grantwinney/blog/content/posts/how-to-calculate-easter-and-other-holidays-in-erlang/index.md

-+++
-categories = ["Erlang", "Coding", "Date-Time Handling"] date = 2018-07-01T00:32:52Z
+---
+categories:
+- Erlang
+- Coding
+- Date-Time Handling
+date: "2018-07-01T00:32:52Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2018/07/sundial.jpg"
-slug = "how-to-calculate-easter-and-other-holidays-in-erlang"
+cover:
+  image: sundial.jpg
+slug: how-to-calculate-easter-and-other-holidays-in-erlang
-summary = "I wrote a small library for calculating Easter and other holidays in Erlang.
-Here's how I did it and what I learned." tags = ["Erlang", "Coding", "Date-Time Handling"] title = "Calculate Easter and other holidays in Erlang"
+summary: I wrote a small library for calculating Easter and other holidays in Erlang.

-+++
+  Here's how I did it and what I learned.
+tags:
+- Erlang
+- Coding
+- Date-Time Handling
+title: Calculate Easter and other holidays in Erlang
+---

 On a whim, I created an Erlang module for calculating holidays, and things were going okay until it came to Easter.
 Have you ever tried to calculate Easter?
 It's surprisingly difficult.